Epilepsy and Seizures in Children

 or become pale.
 Your child won’t lose consciousness in this type of seizure.

 memory function (temporal lobe).
-Your child will likely lose consciousness.
-This may
+Your child will likely have altered consciousness.

-not mean he or she will pass out.
-Your child may just stop being aware of what's going
+Your child may or may not pass out, or just stop being aware of what's going on around

-on around him or her.
+them.
 Your child may look awake, but have a variety of unusual behaviors.
+These may

-These may range from gagging, lip smacking, running, screaming, crying, or laughing.
+range from gagging, lip smacking, running, screaming, crying, or laughing.
+Your child

-Your child may be tired or sleepy after the seizure.
-This is called the postictal
+may be tired or sleepy after the seizure.
+This is called the postictal period.

 A generalized seizure occurs in both sides of the brain.
 Your child will lose consciousness